 TUNBRIDGE WELLS IN THE 18th CENTURY AND 19th CENTURY

-By the early 18th century the present street plan of the town centre had been laid out and in 1703 The Grove was donated to the town by a landowner as a public park.
-Tubridge Wells may have had a population of about 1,500 in 1725.
+By the early 18th century the present street plan of the town center had been laid out and in 1703 The Grove was donated to the town by a landowner as a public park.
+Tunbridge Wells may have had a population of about 1,500 in 1725.
 Then in 1736 Richard 'Beau' Nash, a rich dandy and socialite came to the town and appointed himself master of ceremonies.
 He arranged balls and other social events.
 Tunbridge reached its peak in the early and mid 18th century.
-However in the late 18th century a new fashion began for visiting the seaside.
+However, in the late 18th century, a new fashion began for visiting the seaside.
 This drew visitors away from the town.

 Tunbridge Wells had a fire brigade as early as 1794.
-It was one of the first towns in England to have an organised fire brigade.
+It was one of the first towns in England to have an organized fire brigade.

 Then in 1836 Tunbridge Wells gained a police force.
 In 1846 the railway reached the town.

 By the early 1880's the population of Tunbridge had reached 25,000.
 It reached 20,000 only 10 years later.
 In 1889 Tunbridge was made a royal borough.
 In 1894 the boundaries were extended.
 In 1897 a Technical Institute was opened in Tunbridge.